Can Xilinx Inc. (XLNX) Remain Competitive?

-Xilinx Inc. (NASDAQ:XLNX) went up by 5.24% from its latest closing price compared to the recent 1-year high of $239.79.
-The company’s stock price has collected -1.61% of loss in the last five trading sessions.
+Xilinx Inc. (NASDAQ:XLNX) went up by 3.09% from its latest closing price compared to the recent 1-year high of $239.79.
+The company’s stock price has collected 11.31% of gains in the last five trading sessions.
 Press Release reported on 12/03/21 that QuickLogic at DAC 2021

 Is It Worth Investing in Xilinx Inc. (NASDAQ :XLNX) Right Now?